Minimum time to get Bachelor's Degree

 During your university years it is critical that you get experience working both in the lab and in the field.
 Summer and weekend jobs in biology will greatly aid you in creating a strong resume when pursuing a job following graduation.
 You should consider working or volunteering at a Provincial Fish and Wildlife branch; with the Federal Department of Fisheries and Oceans; or with a veterinarian, retail fish store, aquarium or zoo, wildlife rescue centre, or natural history group in your local area if possible.

 Several Western Canadian Universities have strong marine biology programs: Simon Fraser University, the University of British Columbia, the University of Calgary, and the University of Victoria.
 In Eastern Canada, Acadia University, Dalhousie University, Memorial University, McGill University, Mount Allison University, St. Francis Xavier University, the University of Guelph, and the University of New Brunswick are recommended.
-It is advisable to check with your local university calendar as other Canadian universities do offer marine biology programs.
+You should check with your local university calendar as other Canadian universities do offer marine biology programs.
 American universities also offer marine biology courses.

 Bamfield Marine Station, located on the west coast of Vancouver Island offers summer and fall courses in marine biology to upper undergraduate students.
 There is also a public education program for junior high and high school students, as well as for adult groups interested in marine biology.

-If your interest is in the technical aspects of marine biology you may want to investigate the career choices following a technical program such as those offered at the British Columbia Institute of Technology.
-Some of the regional and community colleges offer aquaculture and environmental sciences as well.
-It is also recommended that you acquire scuba certification, a valid driver's license and have boat handling experience.
+If your interest is in the technical aspects of marine biology you should investigate the career choices following a technical program such as those offered at the British Columbia Institute of Technology.
+Some regional and community colleges offer aquaculture and environmental sciences as well.
+You should acquire scuba certification, a valid driver's license and have boat handling experience.

 A career as a marine biologist offers diverse opportunities.
 The salaries range greatly and the competition for positions is high.
 Biologists working on staff at Vancouver Aquarium are the Aquarium Director, the Director of Operations, the Director of Research and Conservation, Aquarists, Marine Mammal Specialists, Naturalists, and Managers, Coordinators and Programmers in the Education Division.
 Biologists here encourage you to be persistent in following your career goals as being a marine biologist is interesting and rewarding.